-The proposed project to dredge accumulated sediment in the Main Stem of Bassett Creek in Wirth Park is in the Bassett Creek Watershed Management Commission’s (BCWMC) current CIP (Table 5-3, as amended in 2018), listed as project BC-7.
-The proposed project will remove sediment that has collected in three of the seven “lagoons” created along the Main Stem of Bassett Creek in Wirth Park, between Golden Valley Road and Trunk Highway 55.
+This project removed sediment that collected in three of the seven “lagoons” created along the Main Stem of Bassett Creek in Wirth Park, between Golden Valley Road and Highway 55.
 These lagoons were originally created in the mid-1930s by Civilian Conservation Corps crews.
 A 2015 study found that the lagoons remained relatively unchanged until the early 1990s, when large amounts of sediment began to appear in the lagoons.
 The sedimentation appeared to slow or stop by the mid-1990s.
-The sedimentation in Lagoon “E” (immediately to the east of the chalet and parking area) is of concern to City of Minneapolis and Minneapolis Park and Recreation Board (MPRB) staff because the sedimentation may be contributing to flooding of the parking lot and a short section of Theodore Wirth Parkway.
-The sedimentation has resulted in the creation of new “islands” in the creek/lagoons that reduce the flow capacity and floodplain storage of the creek.
+The sedimentation in Lagoon “E” (immediately to the east of the chalet and parking area) was of concern to City of Minneapolis and Minneapolis Park and Recreation Board (MPRB) staff because the sedimentation may be contributing to flooding of the parking lot and a short section of Theodore Wirth Parkway.
+The sedimentation resulted in the creation of new “islands” in the creek/lagoons that reduced the flow capacity and floodplain storage of the creek.